jamesnicholsjr/Alpha/README.md

 - System administration

 ## Contact Information
-Feel free to reach out to me via email at james@email.com or connect with me on LinkedIn at [Your LinkedIn Profile URL].
+Feel free to reach out to me via email at designerjamesn@gmail.com or connect with me on LinkedIn at [https://www.linkedin.com/in/james-nichols-csm-106b5720b].

 Thank you for taking the time to review my profile.
 I look forward to potential collaboration opportunities.